 Once we have already prepared the framework for a particular project, time required decreases after each sprint.
 Accordingly, profit is achieved faster because investments for automated tests are reduced to 60%.
 Speed of automated tests: 30 sec. per test * 400 = 200 min.
 Plus, they can run in parallel with manual test cases.

-Not all the projects require automated testing.
+Not all projects require test automation.
 Sometimes we cannot use them; it is better to do manual testing.

-However, if the project is large and its duration expands over years, automation helps speed up many processes and minimizes the human-error factor.
+However, test automation reduces costs for large projects with development spanning years.
+It helps speed up many processes and minimizes the human-error factor.

-Automation testing services helps increase the quality of the product and improves the product’s structure and the versatility, stability and reliability of the used test scripts.
+It helps increase the quality of the product.
+Test automation also improves the product’s structure through versatile, stable, and reliable test scripts.

-The main benefit of automation lies in time saved: a lot less time is spent on regression testing after each sprint.
+The main benefit of automation?
+Time saved.
+A lot less time is spent on regression testing after each sprint.

 Once written, test cases can be run with each iteration of regression testing.
 Each test case will take less than 1 minute.